 The number one problem with raccoons is their attraction to a home’s garbage cans.
 Unfortunately, the typical garbage can lid is no match for raccoons.
 Raccoons can open lids easily with their paws; if that doesn’t work, they’ll dislodge the lid by knocking the entire can over.
 Before you know it, you’re waking up to a driveway full of rotting—and smelly—kitchen garbage.

 In order to prevent this, try using bungee cords or heavy cinder blocks to secure the lids.
-Many companies produce inexpensive bungee systems like the one shown below that will securely hold your lid in place.
+Many companies produce inexpensive bungee systems that will securely hold your lid in place.

 Make sure there is nothing edible whatsoever around the perimeter of your home.
 Check for:

 Don’t give raccoons an environment that allows them cover on their nocturnal food searches.
 Trim large bushes, remove brush, and keep your lawn mowed.
 Raccoons don’t like to be exposed in open space, so consider installing bright, motion-sensitive lighting around areas that might attract them.